Pioneering AI in Central Asia

 Healthcare: Having the lowest per capita health expenditures in the region, Tajikistan’s healthcare sector is faced with a multitude of challenges.
 Among them is the clinical validity of medical prescriptions.
 A report by the World Health Organization (WHO) concluded that “lack of evidence-based clinical guidelines” has contributed to low quality of care provided in Tajikistan’s hospitals.
 AI machines can be specifically utilized as a diagnostic tool in assisting doctors with pattern recognition and prescription through analysis of medical journals and patient databases.

-TajRupt.AI is planned to have two concurrent focus areas: education, and applied research.
+TajRupt.AI has two concurrent focus areas: education, and applied projects.

 In a public presentation delivered in May 2018, the Innovation Incubator team assessed the future impact of AI on Tajikistan's economy and concluded that: